bektasumru/patikafinalproject/README.md

 -visualizations for numerical and categorical variables.

-Purpose → To identify the key factors affecting passenger satisfaction and highlight potential areas for improvement.
+PURPOSE → To identify the key factors affecting passenger satisfaction and highlight potential areas for improvement.

 ## Dataset Overview